zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 Are the celebrants.
 They are heavens with good qualities after the breaking of the body and death Are born in the world '(ii) Thus pure beyond human nature Prophesied, Born, Dreamed, Ancient, Beautiful
-Animals that are ugly and go to good or bad according to karma If the Blessed One knows, he will see the same world relic.
+Animals that are ugly and go to good or bad according to kamma If the Blessed One knows, he will see the same world relic.
 World He sees two relics, three world relics, four world relics, five world relics He sees.
 He sees ten world relics.
 He sees twenty world relics. world